Lin-cT/Denoising_MRI/docs/index.md

 ```
 If the GPU is working correctly, this command will display detailed information, including driver version, GPU usage, memory usage, and temperature.

-Then, please clone the repo, set up the virtual environment and run tests:
+Make sure the command `uv` are on your path.
+Then please clone the repo, set up the virtual environment and run tests:

 ```bash
 # clone the repo